 - Make sure your glass/jars are clear and CLEAN.

-- Make sure your sugar ratio is AT LEAST 2:1-3:1 When I said it will get to a point where it will not dissolve anymore, that does not mean that it will be gritty and super thick.
+- Make sure your water/ sugar ratio is AT LEAST 1:2- just shy of a 1:3.
+When I said it will get to a point where it will not dissolve anymore, that does not mean that it will be gritty.
 It will still look like a syrup, but the sugar will take longer to dissolve in the hot water.
 You’ll have to really stir to get it to dissolve.
-That is when you will know that it is a saturated ratio.
-Just make sure you bought extra sugar so that if you get to a 2:1 or 3:1 ratio and it is still dissolving super quickly that you can add a little more.
+That is when you will know that it is saturated.